UNESCO Biosphere Reserve Lake Bosomtwe: Environmental Education and Sustainable Agriculture

-Most people in the region make a living from farming and fishing, but tourism is also an important source of income, too, as the lake is a popular tourist destination.
+Most people in the region make a living from farming and fishing, but tourism is also an important source of income, as the lake is a popular tourist destination.
 The area is also used extensively for research purposes, especially on climate change, and for environmental education at schools and universities.

 Restrictions due to the pandemic

-Since the schools in Ghana were only partially open in recent months due to the pandemic, the environmental education programmes usually offered there could not take place.
+Since the schools in Ghana were only partially open for some months due to the pandemic, the environmental education programmes usually offered there could not take place.
 In addition, ecotourism, an important sector for the region’s economy, suffered considerable losses as visitors stayed away due to travel restrictions.
 To compensate for the resulting loss of income, many people turned to agriculture.
 However, the methods of classical agriculture put a strain on the sensitive ecosystems of the Biosphere Reserve, e.g. by the use of fertilisers and chemicals or by soil degradation.